ros-swg/turtlebot3_demo/README.md

 [![](media/mapping3.png)](media/mapping.mp4)

 Feel free to poke around, open a new window and list or echo topics and services.
-You can explore the other panes as well, for example you can stop cartographer in the `mapping` window and start the navigation launchfile from the `navigation` window.
+You can explore the other panes as well, for example you can stop slam_toolbox in the `mapping` window and start the navigation launchfile from the `navigation` window.
 You will stat by localizing the robot by initializing the pose and then setting a navigation goal via the scripts in the respective window panes.
 This can also be done graphically via rviz.

 [![](media/localize.png)](media/localize.mp4)